dootdoot1111/BITSCTF/Rev/loose strings/README.md

 incorrect username or password
 ```

-The strings command used above return all the human readable strings in a binary file.
+The strings command used above returns all the human readable strings in a binary file.

 Since the format to run the binary is given, we run :